 Certainly, one of the highlights of our recent trip to Ucluelet was dining at Pluvio – voted one of the Top 10 Best New Canadian Restaurants (2019) – as per En Route magazine.
 Chef Warren Barr trained at Le Crocodile in Vancouver and has worked at the Wickaninnish Inn (Tofino) and the Inn at Bay Fortune (PEI).

 Pluvio (Italian for rain), is located in an unpretentious little building in the heart of Ucluelet.
 It has a few quirky policies – you won’t be seated prior to your reservation time – not even if you are 7 minutes early, as we learned.
 You are required to choose the menu you want – 3 course or tasting – in advance when you make your reservation.
-Bar-height seating is meant to allow guests a view of the kitchen and admire the preparation of all of the creations.
+Bar-height seating is meant to allow guests a view of the kitchen and to admire the preparation of all of the creations.

 Once you get past the red-tape, Pluvio offers a delightful show – a constantly changing menu with dishes that focus on what is seasonally available and local.
 Our menu featured chanterelle mushrooms, duck, seafood, (octopus, shrimp, scallops), fresh blackberries, nuts, cheeses, farm fresh produce, edible flowers and herbs, truffles and the most delectable corn bread anywhere.
 Everything that was brought to the table was home-made – even a hot-sauce.